Jaramilloh/Process-Light-Fields-Captured-With-Lytro-Camera/README.md

 ![angular portion](LF/Angular/IMG_0001_downsampled/IMG_0001_01.png)

 ### Downsampling
-[downsampling.m](downsampling.m) is a code with the purpose to downsample the sub-aperture images of each light field.
+[downscaling.m](downscaling.m) is a code with the purpose to downsample the sub-aperture images of each light field.
 It has nothing special on it.

 ### Video Maker
 [video_maker.py](video_maker.py) is a code to convert the sub-aperture images sequences into a video format, just for practical visualization of each light field as a sequence of images.